Her Campus Logo Her Campus Logo

 Want to keep up with HCBU?
 Make sure to like us on Facebook, follow us on Instagram, check out our Pinterest board, watch us on TikTok, and read our latest Tweets!

-Noyonika is a freshman at BU majoring in Environmental Analysis and Policy with a potential double minor in Economics and Nutrition Science.
+Noyonika is a sophomore at BU majoring in Biology with a minor in Economics.
 She enjoys singing, working out, and exploring the city to try new foods in her free time!